top of page

 Bearing-Type vs. Slip-Critical Bolted Connections: Key Differences in Design and Application

-Bolted steel connections play a central role in how structures behave under load—from everyday gravity forces to wind, vibration, and seismic activity.
-In Ontario’s industrial and commercial sectors, the choice between Bearing-Type and Slip-Critical connections is not just a detailing preference; it directly impacts structural performance, installation costs, and long-term durability.
-While both systems are accepted under CSA S16 (Design of Steel Structures) , they functi
+Bolted steel connections are crucial in determining how structures respond to various loads, from everyday gravity to wind, vibration, and seismic activity.
+In Ontario’s industrial and commercial sectors, the choice between Bearing-Type and Slip-Critical connections is more than a matter of preference; it significantly influences structural performance, installation costs, and long-term durability.
+Both systems are accepted under CSA S16 (Design of Steel Structures) , but

 Negin Amani